firemodels/exp/NIST_NRC_Corner_Effects/README.md

 The data files for these experiments are labelled, `NIST_NRC_Cabinet_Test_n.csv`.
 These files contain the same measurement positions as the corner and wall experiments, with the following additional measurements:

    * PT-1 through PT-8 are plate thermometers positioned 0.6 m (2 ft) from each side of the cabinet at heights of 0.8 m (2.5 ft) and 1.4 m (4.5 ft).
 PT-1 is the upper plate on the left side.
 PT-2 is lower left.
 PT-3 is upper back.
 PT-4 is lower back.
 PT-5 is upper front.
 PT-6 is lower front.
 PT-7 is upper right.
 PT-8 is lower right.
+The files labeled `NIST_NRC_Cabinet_Test_n_HF.csv` contain estimates of the heat flux to the plates based on Wickstrom's analysis.

    * STC-1 through STC-6 are sheathed thermocouples within the cabinet, 15 cm (6 in) from the left side, centered.
 STC-1 is 6 cm (2.5 in) from the top.
 STC-2 through STC-6 are 30 cm, 60 cm, 90 cm, 120 cm, and 150 cm from the top, respectively.